top of page

 Performance-related remuneration components

 Even working in a foreign country can be rewarded from a performance-related point of view.
-A number of target agreements are available for this area, which can be job-related, area-related, employee-related, turnover-related or economic-related.
+A number of target agreements may be applied in this area, which can be job-related, departmental, employee-related, turnover-based, or performance-based.
 While the performance-related share of a salary at the beginning of a stay abroad will be rather small, because experience has shown that there is only little room for manoeuvre, it is expected that it will increase over time.
 The so-called commissions or royalties represent an incentive for the additional work assignments associated with this.
-Their dynamisation usually more than compensates for the disadvantage of a pay-dependent compensation for disadvantages.
+Their dynamic nature generally more than compensates for the disadvantage of a salary-dependent hardship allowance.

-An international comparison of personnel costs in the increasingly narrow markets for expatriates shows that there are considerable differences in salary levels depending on the country from which the employee is seconded.
+An international comparison of personnel costs in the increasingly competitive expatriate markets shows significant variations in salary levels, depending on the country of origin of the employee.
 In a forward-looking definition of salary and material benefits, this aspect cannot be ignored.

-The material advantage policy, in turn, can be divided into 5 larger blocks:
+The material advantage policy, in turn, can be divided into five larger blocks:

 1. necessary reimbursement of expenses,